Back

 Phase 1: Discovery.
 The first exchanges with a new fan.
 The goal is to create a connection, gather information, and make the fan want to invest in the relationship.

 Phase 2: Gradual sexualization.
 The move toward more intimate exchanges.
-It must be gradual, justified, and natural.
-A free piece of media can serve as a bridge.
+This should be gradual, justified, and natural.
+A free piece of media can serve as the bridge.

 Phase 3: Selling.
 When the relationship is warm, offer paid content.
 The script matters, but timing matters even more.